HIRO-group/HIRO-group.github.io/_posts/wiki/2019-08-21-new-HIRO-member.md

  5. Write an email to [Chantel Lehl](mailto:chantel.lehl@colorado.edu) **with [Prof. Alessandro Roncone](mailto:alessandro.roncone@colorado.edu) and [Joewie Koh](mailto:joewie.koh@colorado.edu) in Cc**{:.color-banner} in order to get lab access with your Buff card number.
 Ask her to be added to ECST 322, ECES 116 and ECES 111.
 Please send her the following information: Name, Student ID, Buff Card Number, CU Login name, Email.
  6. Do a Pull Request [PR] on [this repository](https://github.com/HIRO-group/HIRO-group.github.io) to add your data to [this file](https://github.com/HIRO-group/HIRO-group.github.io/blob/master/_data/people.yml) and a picture of you to [this folder](https://github.com/HIRO-group/HIRO-group.github.io/tree/master/img/people).
 The picture needs to be square, and preferably not bigger than 400x400 px.
 If you're not familiar with the PR workflow, you can refer to [this guide](https://github.com/HIRO-group/HIRO-group.github.io/blob/master/CONTRIBUTING.md).
  7. [Subscribe to our mailing list!](https://lists.colorado.edu/sympa/subscribe/hiro-group) Remember to click on the verification link sent to your email to complete your subscription.
+ 8. Request to be added to our Google Calendar in the **#hiro-group** channel.

+## 1.1 Optional steps

+ 1. If you plan to perform research with human subjects, please [be aware of the policies for doing so](https://www.colorado.edu/researchinnovation/irb) and [do the CITI training for Social Behavioral Research Investigators and Key Personnel](https://www.colorado.edu/researchinnovation/irb/getting-started/citi-training).
+[If your project requires IRB review](https://www.colorado.edu/researchinnovation/irb/getting-started/does-my-research-require-irb-review), please be prepared to do so on a timely manner as submitting an IRB Protocol [and having it reviewed] takes time.
- 8. If you are an undergraduate student joining us for the summer, please [subscribe to this list](https://lists.colorado.edu/sympa/subscribe/cs-summer-undergrads) as well.
+ 2. If you are an undergraduate student joining for the summer, please [subscribe to this list](https://lists.colorado.edu/sympa/subscribe/cs-summer-undergrads) as well.
- 9. [optional] Request to be added to our Google Calendar in the **#hiro-group** channel.
- 10. [optional] Ask for an invitation to our [Trello](https://trello.com) team and [Mendeley](https://www.mendeley.com) group from **@joewie** on Slack or in the **#hiro-group** channel.
+ 3. Ask for an invitation to our [Trello](https://trello.com) team and [Mendeley](https://www.mendeley.com) group from **@joewie** on Slack or in the **#hiro-group** channel.
 Provide your preferred email.
 We share and keep track of relevant papers on Mendeley, while Trello is where we coordinate work on projects.
- 11. [optional] If you need storage for data, request an account with CU Boulder Research Computing on [this page](https://rcamp.rc.colorado.edu/accounts/account-request/create/verify/ucb).
+ 4. If you need storage for data, request an account with CU Boulder Research Computing on [this page](https://rcamp.rc.colorado.edu/accounts/account-request/create/verify/ucb).
 After receiving your RC account, await further instructions from RC to set up Duo two-factor authentication.

-For _{{ site.meetings.semester }}_, we will be holding group meetings in **{{ site.meetings.location }}**{:.color-banner}.
-Feel free to stop by if you want to have a chat!!

-# 2. Software
+# 2 Software

 For what concerns the software, your mileage may vary.
 This is what you need to do if you are developing software in the HIRO group.